risk-first/website/menagerie/Complexity-Risk.md

 >  "...the length of the shortest computer program (in a predetermined programming language) that produces the object as output." - [Kolmogorov Complexity, Wikipedia](https://en.wikipedia.org/wiki/Kolmogorov_complexity)

-This is a fairly handy definition for us, as it means that to in writing software to solve a problem, there is a lower bound on the size of the software we write.
-In practice, this is pretty much impossible to quantify.
-But that doesn't really matter:  the techniques for _moving in that direction_ are all that we are interested in, and this basically amounts to compression.
+This is a fairly handy definition for us, as it means that in writing software to solve a problem, there is a lower bound on the size of the software we write.
+While in practice this is pretty much impossible to quantify, that doesn't really matter:  here I want to focus on the techniques for _moving towards that minimum_.

 Let's say we wanted to write a JavaScript program to output this string: